-Philaenus spumarius is also known commonly by the names Froghopper Nymph, Spittlebug, Meadow Spittlebug and Cuckoo Spit.
-It is a small insect, usually found in most open areas including forests, fields, parks, meadows and gardens.
-Philaenus spumarius is one of the most common and currently there are 10 species of spittlebug found in the UK.
-The immature stage is known as a sap-sucking nymph, at this point they consume the sap of plants, secreting a foamy liquid in the process to protect themselves whilst feeding.
-Adults may be found on plants from mid-late summer and they do not cause noticeable damage to plant hosts.
-Adults lay eggs in plant stems late in summer, which overwinter and hatch the following spring.
+Philaenus spumarius is sometimes known as a Froghopper, Spittlebug, Meadow Spittlebug or Cuckoo Spit.
+It has a widespread distribution, and you can find them in forests, fields, parks, meadows and gardens.
+The young insects (nymphs) consume plant sap, and they'll secrete a foamy liquid while feeding to conceal themselves (cuckoo spit).
+Adult hoppers lay eggs in plant stems late in summer, which overwinters and hatches the following spring.
 Important monitoring attempts surrounding this species are underway in order to pre-emptively combat the spread of dangerous plant disease.
 It is caused by the bacterium Xylella fastidiosa, which spittlebugs can transmit from plant to plant whilst feeding.
-It not yet been found in the UK, however people across the country are being asked to report signings of spittlebugs to help map the distribution of this species.
-Report your sightings here: https://www.brc.ac.uk/irecord/xylem-feeding-insects.
+It's not yet been found in the UK, however people across the country are being asked to report sightings of spittlebugs to help map the distribution of this species.

-Froghoppers are a key food resource for predatory insects.
+Froghoppers are a key food resource for predatory insects and birds.